DevonLantagne/classroom-cli/README.md

 Python program to assist in grading PlatformIO projects submitted via GitHub Classroom.

+You will need the following on your system:
+- Python 3.12+
+- Git CLI
+- GitHub CLI
+- VS Code
+- PlatformIO Extension for VS Code

 # Installation

 This cli program is built using Python.
 This installation guide will help you install Python and then install the `classroom-cli` tool into a virtual environment.